 Photo 5.2 shows a typical twin channel laboratory power supply which can supply 30V dc per channel.
-It is a Farnell Instruments Ltd, stabilised power supply 2 x 0-30V, 1A.
-The photo shows how the power lead supplied with the detector should be connected to such a supply.
+The photo also shows how the power lead supplied with the detector should be connected to such a supply.

 When powering the preamplifier, make sure that the voltage output is at zero before switching on, and then increase the voltage gradually on both power supplies simultaneously to 15V.